 “Then what crimes do you speak of?”
 I asked.

-A balding, oaf of a man grabbed a woolen sack in the corner of the room and handed it to my brother.
+A balding oaf of a man grabbed a woolen sack and handed it to my brother.
 He emptied it on the floor.
 Heads sloshed around my feet.
-HEADS.
+Heads!

 A twisted, half-decayed face brushed my ankle.
 I gasped.
-Skull stuck out where the eyebrow ought to be.
+A shard of cranium stuck out where the eyebrow ought to be.
 A worm crawled out of the skull.
 I backed away toward the entrance flap and only just stopped myself from running.

 Cihan said, “This is how Shah Tamaz paid three of our riders, whom I’d sent to trade spices and furs.”

-I shook my head.
+“This can’t be!”
+I shook my head and slowed my breathing to inhale less death stench.
 “The Shah is a good man.
 A faithful Latian.
 He would never kill without cause.”

 Cihan handed me a parchment.
 The simurgh seal of Alanya blazed at the top in wax, the Shah’s stamp.

 Payment for your sins was all it said in Paramic.
 Perfect flourishes at the ends of the letters with deep, bold strokes — a royal scribe wrote this, or perhaps an imitator of one.

 “Surely, a falsification,” I said after swallowing whatever shot up from my stomach.
 “I’ve lived under the Shah’s protection for eight years.
 He wouldn’t recompense sins with sins.
 Heads with heads.”